-Israel claims military supremacy after pounding Iranian targets in Syria
+Netanyahu says Iran 'crossed a red line' after Israel pounds Iranian targets in Syria

 Assad told the paper that "wise Russian leadership" would prevent such an event, describing the current conflict as "something more than a cold war, less than a full-blown war."
 He also took aim at the US, saying the Russians "know that the agenda of the deep state in the United States is to create a conflict."

+Israel annexed the Golan Heights in 1981 after capturing it from Syria in the Six Day Way in 1967.
+The international community has never recognized the annexation and regards the Golan Heights as Israeli-occupied territory.

 CNN's Oren Liebermann reported from Golan Heights.
 Salma Abdelaziz reported from Jerusalem.
 James Masters wrote from London.
-Sarah El Sirgany in Abu Dhabi. contributed to this report.
+Sarah El Sirgany in Abu Dhabi andcontributed to this report.